 Shortly after my parents visit, the boys started their school year.
 First year of primary school for the twins and last year of kindergarten for Uriel.
 It is their first time going to different schools so I was a little apprehensive, but once again I can’t see why because they all went off joyfully to school.
 No cries, no stress, nothing.
 Pretty cool.
 Luckily both schools are a few streets away from home (in different directions), so we all get a healthy walk (or run) before and after school (double for me).
 Why pay a monthly fee for a gym when you can simply walk your kids to school? 🙂

 After I left off, last time I wrote, the language school called me back asking if, in addition to the French classes, I could also teach German (!!!)
-“Yes, of course” I replied, while thinking that I certainly didn’t see that one coming (I was not a very good German student as a teenager, in France).
+“Yes, of course” I replied, while thinking that I certainly didn’t see that one coming.
 Seeing that I speak six languages apparently greatly impressed them, and in their logic I can certainly teach all of them.
 They seem not to understand, though, that teaching French for one hour immediately followed by an hour of German is not a great idea.
-In the first 10 minutes of German, my brain has a tendency to have wires crossed… All the Portuguese, French and German files want to say “hello” at the same time and I get funny looks from my students.
+In the first 10 minutes of German, my brain has a tendency to have wires crossed… All the Portuguese, French and German files want to say “hello”, stumble all out of my mouth at the same time, and I get funny looks from my students.
 Luckily they are aware of my hexalingual status and are too amazed themselves to complain about it.
 So we have a good laugh and go on with our lesson! haha.

 This is all the fun stuff.

 Then there is the other side of the coin that makes hubby and I constantly wonder if we haven’t made a huge and expensive mistake moving from Canada to Brazil.
 There is too much I would like to say about this, it will probably be for another post.
 It saddens me and exhausts me too.
 I don’t want to move again so soon.